trnsrt/ts/_drafts/three-pillars-of-blockchain-technology.md

 So let's now look at three pillars that has been developed over the years that resulted in emergence of blockchain.
 In other words, these three ingredients have mixed and cooked together to create a delicious soup for us, the people.

 What are those three ingredients you ask?
-The internet (the web) itself, cryptography and last but not least consensus mechanism..
+The internet (the web) itself, cryptography and last but not least consensus mechanism.

 Let's discuss these three main issues in this post: